The history of optics from Euclid,

 Laterna Magica Museum is a privately owned museum with own house and collection.
 Our curators work intensely to put before audiences an informative and diverse collection.
 The items on our website are a small part of the Laterna Magica Museum collection, described to the best of our abilities and knowledge.

 If you are pleased with the museum’s work and what it represents, please consider making an item-based or financial donation to the museum.

 About 41.000 different cameras are listed in the world-renowned McKeown's catalog, therefore the Laterna Magica Museum collection has a long way to go.
 However, donating your cameras can boost the museum’s collection to become more significant to the history and to visitors.

 Laterna Magica Museum is based on voluntary work.
-Although the museum has limited resources, yet we remain determined to match the many dedicated existing collections.
+Although the museum has limited resources, we remain determined to match the many dedicated existing collections.
 We can only do so with your help, so do not let your camera stay in the attic, donate it and have your name on the donator list.